 - Equality of incomes.
 Larger organizations create larger incomes for top managers.
 A nation of shopkeepers is relatively equal compared to a nation where Walmart is the biggest employer.
 But I still prefer a world with more efficient stores and higher incomes.
 Eventually, I hope to get Walmart to act like a good citizen like it is in China.
 The Chinese government requires that Walmart share more profits by paying relatively high wages to unionized workers in China where Walmart is the 3rd biggest retailer.

 - Political corruption.
 Half of the top 100 donors to political campaigns in 2004 were private corporations and much of the rest of the list were organizations or individuals that represent corporate interests.
 Big companies are the source most of the money that corrupts the political process.
+Of course, small businesses have tremendous clout as well.
+Five of the twelve biggest business PACs in 2016 were representing associations of small businesses like the National Association of Realtors, and the National Automobile Dealers Association.

 - Entrepreneurial freedom.
 Wannabe entrepreneurs have little chance of competing due to the barriers to entry that economies of scale create.